Chappelle's Show: Chappelle speaks

-The "Lost Episodes"
+The Lost Episodes air

 In April, the network wrapped up production of the third season, taping the live studio audience segments for three episodes.
 In place of Chappelle, the last episodes were cohosted by regular cast members Charlie Murphy and Donnell Rawlings.
-Advertised as the "lost episodes", they began airing on July 9, 2006.
+Advertised as "The Lost Episodes", they began airing on July 9, 2006.
 The third and final episode aired on July 23, 2006.
 The DVD collection of the lost episodes was released on July 25, 2006.

+Chappelle's decision to quit the show meant walking away from a $50 million contract with Comedy Central.
 When asked if he felt guilty about carrying on with the lost episodes without Chappelle, Rawlings replied:

 Release

 Broadcast

 Reruns have frequently aired on Comedy Central and VH1 in the US.
 The series also airs around the world, with episodes airing on MTV in Germany, Comedy Central in Brazil, The Comedy Network and MuchMusic in Canada, SBS, NITV (sister channel to SBS), The Comedy Channel and 7mate in Australia, and FX in the United Kingdom.

 The series was also shown on WGN America and was syndicated to various television stations across the US, including MyNetworkTV.